frnmst/automated-tasks/docs/helper_scripts.rst

 Helper scripts
 ==============

-Helper script are handle the way the main scripts are copied in your installation.
+Helper scripts handle the way the main scripts are installed.
-They are located under the ``./utils`` sirectory.
+They are located under the ``./utils`` directory.

 Installable
 -----------